Parkland announces Mariame McIntosh Robinson will stand for election to its Board of Directors at upcoming AGM

 27 Feb, 2024, 17:05 ET

 CALGARY, AB, Feb.
-27, 2024 /PRNewswire-HISPANIC PR WIRE/ -- Parkland Corporation ("Parkland", "we", the "Company", or "our") (TSX: PKI) today is pleased to announce that financial technology executive Mariame McIntosh Robinson will stand for election to its Board of Directors (the "Board") at its Annual General Meeting ("AGM") on March 28, 2024.
+27, 2024 /PRNewswire/ - Parkland Corporation ("Parkland", "we", the "Company", or "our") (TSX: PKI) today is pleased to announce that financial technology executive Mariame McIntosh Robinson will stand for election to its Board of Directors (the "Board") at its Annual General Meeting ("AGM") on March 28, 2024.

 "Mariame is an accomplished executive with expertise in key markets that Parkland serves; the Caribbean and the United States," said Steven Richardson, Chair of the Board.
 "Mariame's diverse experience encompasses the digital economy, loyalty, and enterprise risk management and will be invaluable to Parkland as we advance our strategy to deliver long-term value to all our shareholders."